Skip to content

 Can KernelSU support old kernel?

-How to integrate KernelSU for old kernel?
+How to integrate KernelSU for an older kernel?

 Why my Android version is 13, and the kernel shows "android12-5.10"?

-How can i make /system RW?
+How can I make /system RW?

 Can KernelSU modify hosts?
-How can i use AdAway?
+How can I use AdAway?

 Of course.
-But KernelSU doesn't have builtin hosts support, you can install systemless-hosts to do it.
+But KernelSU doesn't have built-in hosts support, you can install systemless-hosts to do it.

 Why is there a huge 1 TB file?